SeleniumTestAB/bitpanda-tasks-solution/README.md

 - You can pull project and run it locally with command "mvn clean test", however you need to provide specific variables

 ### Test Args/Variables
-- API_USER - user for api tests to authenticate
+- API_USER - user for api tests to authenticate.
+In CI/CD this variables needs to be set as secret in repository
-- API_PASSWORD - password to authenticate to API to acquire token
+- API_PASSWORD - password to authenticate to API to acquire token.
+In CI/CD this variables needs to be set as secret in repository
 - isHEADLESS - to set UI tests in headless or no-headless mode

 ## How to get report from test runs

 All the tests use Allure Framework as reporting tool.

+### Local report generation
 In order to generate report with it, one must first download and setup allure commandline.
 Information to how setup this commandline can be found on Allure's official documentation [here](https://docs.qameta.io/allure/) in section **Installing a commandline** under *2.1.4.
 Manual installation*.